impillar/AndroidReferences/LiteratureReview.md

 + Kratos: Discovering Inconsistent Security Policy Enforcement in the Android Framework, NDSS 2016 (tool: Kratos)
 + MobiPlay: A Remote Execution Based Record-and-Replay Tool for Mobile Applications, ICSE 2016
 + CDRep: Automatic Repair of Cryptographic-Misuses in Android Applications, AsiaCCS 2016
++ Call Me Back!
+Attacks on System Server and System Apps in Android through Synchronous Callback, CCS 2016
++ Android ION Hazard: the Curse of Customizable Memory Management System, CCS 2016
++ The Misuse of Android Unix Domain Sockets and Security Implications, CCS 2016

 ## Performance Analysis
 + Bootstrapping Energy Debugging on Smartphones: A First Look at Energy Bugs in Mobile Devices, HotNets-X 2011